The Top 6 Hazards of Cheap Disposable Gloves

 6. EMPLOYEE TURNOVER COSTS DUE TO MUSCULOSKELETAL DISORDERS (MSDS)

 Work-related musculoskeletal disorders (MSDS) currently account for one-third to one-half of all occupational injuries and illnesses and $15-20 billion in workers’ compensation costs each year.
 Increased glove resistance, bulkiness and reduced flexibility (due to poor quality raw materials) can cause injuries including repetitive fatigue and contact trauma on fingers and thumbs, due to extreme finger-thumb force movements required.
 The median time away from work for repetitive motion MSDS associated with grasping, holding, carrying or turning objects other than tools was 17 days. $90 million in indirect costs (hiring, training, overtime and administrative costs) are incurred annually in the US for these musculoskeletal disorders.
 In the meat and poultry industry the cost of training and equipping a new employee is between $1,500 and $4,500 per employee.

-Eagle Protect supplies certified food safe* disposable gloves and clothing to protect your food, your business, your staff and your customers.
+Eagle Protect supplies VERIFIED* disposable gloves & clothing to protect your food, your business, your staff & your customers.